TheProjectsGuy/FeatMF/docs/developer.rst

 Developer Documentation
 ========================

-My personal docs for things to do for this project
+My personal docs for things to do for this project.
+Currently **not** accepting contributions for this personal project.

 .. contents::
     :depth: 3